Every business needs to have a sense of its financial absorption capacity.

 Every company should be run profitably.
 A portion of this profit should then be saved for future emergencies or needs.
 This should become the standard approach to managing your organization’s finances.
 Don’t overburden your business with too much overhead.
 Always do your best to keep your operations lean and mean.
 All significant cash investments should have the expectation of a return on investment (and don’t wait too long to see this return).
 Be careful about how much you pay yourself or take out of the business.
 If you take your cash down to minimal levels for tax purposes, then make sure you can access it in other ways.

 I realize it’s hard to think long term, plan for contingencies and delay some level of financial gratification, but in today’s economy it’s a business imperative.
 Our business world is becoming increasingly complex and less forgiving.
 Don’t defer your fate to the decisions of others.
 Hope is not a strategy.
-It’s an emotion that largely leads to disappointment in money matters.
+It’s an emotion that leads to disappointment in money matters.
 Instead, get the basics right.
-Do your best to ensure that you are consistently cash flow positive, have a reasonably strong balance sheet, minimize debt obligations, and have the financial capacity to weather any major financial storm.
-It’s also always a good idea to plan for and be proactive about managing through economic cycles
+Do your best to ensure that you are consistently cash flow positive, have a strong balance sheet, minimize debt obligations, and have the financial capacity to weather any major financial storm.
+It’s also always smart to plan for and be proactive about managing through economic cycles

 - Business Advice For Navigating the Current Environment (capacity-bulding.com)